Backporting patches

 • Maintainers backport changes from a development branch to release branches.

-With regards to Open vSwitch user space code and code that does not comprise the Linux datapath and compat code, the development branch is master in the Open vSwitch repository.
+With regards to Open vSwitch user space code and code that does not comprise the Linux datapath and compat code, the development branch is main in the Open vSwitch repository.
 Patches are applied first to this branch, then to the most recent branch-X.Y, then earlier branch-X.Z, and so on.
-The most common kind of patch in this category is a bugfix which affects master and other branches.
+The most common kind of patch in this category is a bugfix which affects main and other branches.

 Changes to userspace components

-If the fix only affects a particular branch and not master, contributors should submit the change with the target branch listed in the subject line of the patch.
+If the fix only affects a particular branch and not main, contributors should submit the change with the target branch listed in the subject line of the patch.
 Contributors should list all versions that the bug affects.
 The git format-patch argument --subject-prefix may be used when posting the patch, for example:

 $ git format-patch HEAD --subject-prefix="PATCH branch-2.7"